ircnet-com/www.ircnet.info/README.md

 To start a development server type `ng serve` and navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Deployment
-Run `ng deploy` to deploy the newest version to [https://www.ircnet.info](https://www.ircnet.info).
+Run `ng deploy  --cname=www.ircnet.info` to deploy the newest version to [https://www.ircnet.info](https://www.ircnet.info).
 It will update the sources in the `gh-pages` branch.

 ## Further help